deboparker/UTM_Jr._Apprentice_Program_Inbound_Marketing_cohort/README.md

 in which I was placed on the Outbound Marketing team.

 ## About the Program
-UTM (formerly Austin Urban Tech Movement) runs a structured apprenticeship culminating in a final campaign presentation at Rethink Austin (November 14, 2026).
+UTM (formerly Austin Urban Tech Movement) runs a structured apprenticeship in which apprentices will present their culminating deliverables at Rethink Austin November 14, 2026.

 ## What's in this repo
 Campaign strategy documents, outbound marketing assets, and project work